We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-If you’re traveling internationally, “consider an insurance policy specific to your trip that would cover your treatment, if needed, as well as the cost of lodging for up to 2 weeks if you were required to quarantine,” Villafranco says.
+If you’re traveling internationally, “consider an insurance policy specific to your trip that would cover your treatment, if needed, as well as the cost of lodging for up to two weeks if you would be required to quarantine,” Villafranco says.

 “Some countries require this, but it’s a great idea even if they don’t.”